-While the previous two alternatives come with some pretty good perks when it comes to non-cash compensation, they are nowhere near the benefits that will be offered through governmental employment.
+The previous two alternatives have some pretty good perks when it comes to non-cash compensation.
+But they are nowhere near the benefits offered through governmental employment.
 Working for any level of the government is the best way to secure life-long perks that are fully secured.
 As far as the ASL roles, they are mostly related to a wide variety of interpreting positions.
 In fact, according to the Central Intelligence Agency, there are current openings for ASL experts who want to explore full-time employment with the agency.
 Some common duties involve interpreting in real-time during meetings or drafting interpretation reports for events that might have been captured on camera.

 4. Freelance Interpreters

-Becoming a freelancer upon obtaining a Bachelor’s in Sign Language Interpretation is one of the most popular career choices characterized by unparalleled flexibility and decision-making power.
+When you earn a Bachelor’s in Sign Language Interpretation, freelancing is one of the most popular career choices.
+It has unparalleled flexibility and decision-making power.
 People who choose to take this route will be able to build their projects and have complete autonomy of where their carer will go.
-Instead of settling for any single field that may not cover all of their interest areas, freelancers can do anything from education-based interpreting to high-level, government-based ASL consulting.
+Maybe you don’t want to settle or any single field that may not cover all of your interest areas.
+Freelancers can do anything from education-based interpreting to high-level, government-based ASL consulting.

 5. Mental Health Professionals

 Although it sounds relatively similar, mental health professionals who have a degree in ASL will not handle the same duties as those who pursue the medical field.
 The reason is that the mental health sphere is a sub-sector of the entire medical profession.
 As such, it prioritizes behavioral health, not general medicine.
-In other words, individuals working here will be tasked with helping those who are struggling with a wide variety of personality disorders or shortcomings that might have been caused by ASL problems.
+Individuals working here will be helping those who are struggling with a wide variety of personality disorders or shortcomings that might have been caused by ASL problems.
 One might have to undergo some further training while maintaining outstanding ASL skills.

 Related Resource: 20 Most Affordable Online Bachelor’s in Foreign Language

 Other careers in this field worthy of mention include video-based consulting that would probably fall under the freelance category as well as television interpreters.
-Those roles, however, are not as common for people who carry a Bachelor’s in Sign Language Interpretation as they require some advanced degrees or concurrent certifications.
+Those roles, however, are not as common for people who carry a Bachelor’s in Sign Language Interpretation.
+They require some advanced degrees or concurrent certifications.